 All Israel

-House of Prime Minister Netanyahu to receive security upgrade after drone attack
+Residence of Prime Minister Netanyahu to receive security upgrade following drone attack

 Israeli Prime Minister Benjamin Netanyahu chairs a cabinet meeting at the Bible Lands Museum in Jerusalem on June 5, 2024.
 Photo by Yonatan Sindel/Flash90

-The cabinet meeting that was set to take place Monday morning was moved to a secret, secure location on short notice and only the ministers will be allowed to attend, Israeli media reported shortly before the meeting was set to begin.
+The government cabinet meeting that was set to take place on Monday morning was moved to a secret, secure location on short notice, with only the ministers allowed to attend, Israeli media reported shortly before the meeting was scheduled to begin.

-Usually, cabinet meetings are held either in the Prime Minister’s Office or the Knesset in Jerusalem, or the Kirya IDF headquarters in Tel Aviv.
+Cabinet meetings are usually held either in the Prime Minister’s Office (the PMO), the Knesset building in Jerusalem, or the Kirya IDF headquarters in Tel Aviv.

-Some hours later, Ynet News reported that the meeting was moved to a secure building in Jerusalem’s government complex, and in fact, cabinet meetings from now on would not be held in a fixed location for security reasons.
+Some hours later, Ynet News reported that the meeting was moved to a secure building in Jerusalem’s government complex, and in fact, that from now on, cabinet meetings would not be held in a fixed location for security reasons.

-According to various media reports, the reason for the sudden secrecy is the growing threat from Iran, which was underlined by the recent drone strike that hit Prime Minister Netanyahu’s private home, as well as attempts to harm high-ranking Israeli leaders by Iranian spy cells.
+According to various media reports, the reason for the sudden secrecy is the growing threat from Iran, which was underlined by the recent drone strike that struck Prime Minister Netanyahu’s private home in Caesarea.
+Iranian spy cells have also attempted to target high-ranking Israeli leaders in recent weeks.

-Israeli intelligence has identified increasing attempts by the Iranian regime to harm ministers and symbols of state, with the alert being raised again in the aftermath of the Israeli strikes in Iran last Saturday.
+Israeli intelligence has identified a rise in attempts by the Iranian regime to target ministers and state symbols, with alerts heightened following Israeli strikes in Iran last Saturday.

-For security reasons, the number of participants was also greatly reduced, with ministers being allowed to attend only on their own, without their usual teams of advisors.
+For security reasons, the number of participants at the government meeting was also greatly reduced, with only ministers allowed to attend, without their usual teams of advisors.

-Despite the serious threats, the meeting wasn’t moved to the newly built underground government bunker, called the National Crisis Management Center, which is located in the nearby Jerusalem mountains.
+Despite the serious threats, the meeting was not moved to the newly-built underground government bunker, (the National Crisis Management Center), located in the nearby Jerusalem mountains.

-The drone strike that hit Netanyahu’s private home was the last, and most dramatic, in a series of attempts to harm Israeli leaders.
+The drone strike that struck Netanyahu’s private home was the last, and most dramatic, in a series of attempts to harm Israeli leaders.

-Since then, Shin Bet has been drawing lessons from the attack that reportedly hit the reinforced window of Netanyahu’s sleeping room.
-Security experts have since scanned the home and made suggestions on how to further secure the compound.
+Since then, Shin Bet (Israeli Security Agency)has been assessing the attack that reportedly impacted the reinforced window of Netanyahu’s bedroom.
+Security experts have scanned the residence and provided recommendations to further secure the compound.

-Upgrading security to deal with the new threats will add another NIS 10 to 15 million, according to the report.
+Upgrading security to address the recent threats will add another NIS 10 ($2.7 million to NIS 15 million (over $4 million), according to the report.

 The All Israel News Staff is a team of journalists in Israel.